The Learning Curve International School: Curriculum and extracurricular activities

+The Learning Curve International School is a prestigious English medium private institution in Mysore, India.
+The school follows the Cambridge curriculum, providing education to students from PreKg all through to Advanced Levels.

 Apart from the subjects students opt for and are trained in, the school has various activities designed to help students mould their life better.
 Activities like dance, drama and music are a regular part of the student life at TLC.
 Most grades at the Primary levels have weekly and/or fortnightly excursions.
 Higher levels also have field trips every year.

 There is emphasis on physical education and various creative activities for children.
 Literary, scientific and cultural competitions take place throughout the academic year.
 Art classes, clay moulding, gardening, etc. are all part of a school week.